Bayesian Wavelet Shrinkage with Beta Priors: Introduction

-In this paper we propose and explore a beta distribution symmetric around zero as a prior distribution for the location parameter in a Gaussian model on wavelet coefficients.
-As traditionally done in this kind of analysis the prior is in fact a distribution contaminated at 0.
-This added point mass at zero to a spread part of the prior facilitates thresholding.
-The flexibility of the beta distribution, as a spread part of prior, is readily controlled by convenient choice of its parameters.
-Moreover, we show that there is an interesting relationship between the (hyper) parameters and the degree of wavelet shrinkage, which is useful in denoising data problems.
-We would like to incorporate prior belief on the boundedness of the energy of the signal (the $L_2$-norm of the regression function).
-The prior information on the energy bound often exists in real life problems and it can be modelled by the assumption that the location parameter space is bounded.
+The prior information on the energy bound often exists in real life problems.
+In the wavelet domain this can be modeled by the assumption that the location parameter in a model for a wavelet coefficient is bounded.
 Estimation of a bounded normal mean has been considered in Miyasawa (1953), Bickel (1981), Casella and Strawderman (1981), and Vidakovic and DasGupta (1996).
-In our context, if the structure of the prior can be supported by the analysis of the empirical distribution of the wavelet coefficients, the precise elicitation of the prior distribution cannot be done without some kind of approximation.
-Of course, when prior knowledge on the signal-to-noise ratio (SNR) is available, then any symmetric and unimodal distribution supported on the bounded set, say $[-m, m]$, could be a possible candidate for the prior.
-If the problem is rescaled so that the size of the noise (its variance) is 1, then $m$ can be taken as SNR.
-In this context, beta distribution fits very well due its boundedness and great flexibility, which is a great advantage against the already proposed uniform and Bickel priors.
-To confirm this model, the performance of the shrinkage rules under beta was better than some of the most used shrinkage/thresholding methods applied in practice in most of the considered scenarios.
+In our context, if the structure of the prior can be supported by the analysis of the empirical distribution of the wavelet coefficients.
+When prior knowledge about the signal-to-noise ratio (SNR) is available, then any symmetric and unimodal distribution supported on a bounded set, say $[-m, m]$, could be a possible candidate for the prior.

+To address denoising of bounded energy signals, in this paper we propose and explore the beta family of distributions symmetric around zero as priors for the location parameter in a Gaussian model on wavelet coefficients.
+As traditionally done in this kind of analysis, the prior is contaminated by a point mass at 0.
+This added point mass at zero to a spread part of the prior facilitates the shrinkage and makes it adaptive.